PCI DSS 4.0: How to Become PCI Compliant

 4. Monitor and control access to your systems

 This step is about controlling and tracking who has access to your network and monitoring what they’re doing while connected to your environment.
-The concept here is simple.
-You can’t respond to threats if you aren’t aware of their existence.
+The concept here is simple, you can’t respond to threats if you aren’t aware of their existence.
+You need to employ monitoring of your payment pages to be able to detect, understand and respond to a potential attack or unintended data leakage.

 Applicable controls: 7.1.1, 7.1.2, 7.1.3, 7.1.4, 7.2.1, 7.2.2, 7.2.3, 7.3, 8.4, 8.5, 8.6, 8.7, 8.8, 10.1, 10.2.2, 10.2.3, 10.2.4, 10.2.5, 10.2.6, 10.2.7, 10.3.1, 10.3.2, 10.3.3, 10.3.4, 10.3.5, 10.3.6, 10.4, 10.4.1, 10.4.2, 10.4.3, 10.5.1, 10.5.2, 10.5.3, 10.5.4, 10.5.5, 10.6.1, 10.6.2, 10.6.3, 10.7, 10.8, 10.8.1, 10.9, 11.1, 11.1.1, 11.5, 11.5.1